Teaching strategies for improving literacy

 To engage with a text, students first need to understand at least 95% of the words.
 A wide vocabulary unlocks concepts and ideas, and enables readers to move onto more riveting texts.
 In step one we explore a range of strategies and varied teaching methods that ensure students of all abilities – and levels of engagement with reading – find texts accessible while being challenged.

-When they’ve developed these core skills, they can develop a love of reading and so further bolster their literacy – step two.
+When they’ve developed these core skills, they can develop a love of reading and further bolster their literacy – step two.

 Creating the foundation for improving literacy through understanding words and texts